 5. Take part in beaches cleanups

-Trash Hero Nusa PenidaTrash cannot only be created but also removed.
-Periodic cleaning of the beaches carries both a cleaning result and an educational one.
-For example, there is such a Trash Hero project that anyone can join.
-It takes place in many places in Asia.
-Here at Nusa Penida, we are organizing this kind event – Trash Hero Nusa Penida.
-Every Monday, people gather on one of the beaches and together they cheerfully clean it and sort the garbage.
+Trash cannot only be created but also removed.
+Periodic cleaning of the beaches both brings a tangible result and plays an educational one.
+For example, there is a Trash Hero project that anyone can join.
+It exists in many places in Asia.
+Here at Nusa Penida, we are organizing the Trash Hero Nusa Penida initiative.
+Every Monday, people gather on one of the beaches and cheerfully clean it and sort the garbage together.
 Believe us, it works.
-Especially what is good is when children take part in such cleanings they begin to understand from childhood that plastic is bad and we need to reduce its consumption.
+It’s especially good that when children take part in cleaning events like this, they begin to understand from childhood that plastic is bad and we need to reduce its consumption.

-Check this FB group out for the meeting point for the next event.
+Check out this FB group for the meeting point for the next event.

 Sign up for our Molchanovs Freediving Education.